-Section B

-Information about the Teaching Centre.
+Section B Information about the Teaching Centre.
 A brief overview.

-The British Council Romania Teaching Centre teaches a range of Young Learner (kindergarten, primary, and secondary young learner) and Adult courses.
-Young Learners make up approximately 75% of our student numbers.
+The British Council Romania Teaching Centre teaches a range of Young Learner (early years, primary, and secondary young learner) and Adult courses.
+Primary and Early Years students make up approximately 45% of our student numbers.

 This is an expanding and dynamic centre.
-Currently there are 4000 students per term taught by a team of 37 full time and 21 hourly paid teachers.
-In September 2019 the teaching centre management team will consist of a Director English Language Services, an Operations Manager, an Academic Manager, a Senior Teacher Early Years & Primary, a Senior Teacher Secondary, and a Senior Teacher Adults.
+Currently there are 3200 students per term taught by a team of 37 full time and 21 hourly paid teachers.
+In September 2019 the teaching centre management team will consist of a Director English Language Services, an Academic Manager, a Senior Teacher Early Years & Primary, a Senior Teacher Secondary, and a Senior Teacher Adults.
 In addition, there will be 5 coordinators with specific roles who share line management duties.